j2jun/cse15l-lab-reports/week-3-lab-report.md

 **Screenshot**
 ![2](https://user-images.githubusercontent.com/54129361/195956481-6b1ddd17-7bd1-43a6-82ed-9121bca3af87.png)

 1. This shows when you want to add a new string of list.
 This erases all the previous strings that were stored.
 Anything after the "=" is stored as a string.
+This has a several method calls for getPath(), contains(), getQuery(), split(), and format(). contains() checks you if you contain a certain phrase. getQuery() and split() pulls out the substring from the URL that we want to add. equals() compares to check if the URL is formatted correctly. add() stores a new string to the list. format() prints out the string with a certain format.

 ![5](https://user-images.githubusercontent.com/54129361/195956578-07412c07-3cf5-474f-bc1c-a8fe2c5ade58.png)

 2. This adds a string to the list of strings.
+This has a several method calls for getPath(), contains(), getQuery(), split(), and format(). contains() checks you if you contain a certain phrase. getQuery() and split() pulls out the substring from the URL that we want to add. equals() compares to check if the URL is formatted correctly. add() stores a new string to the list. format() prints out the string with a certain format.

 ![6](https://user-images.githubusercontent.com/54129361/195956534-8aac2eff-a51e-422a-90bb-f13593f63d29.png)

-3. This searches for any strings that have a substring, which was written after "search?s="
+3. This searches for any strings that have a substring, which was written after "search?s=".
+This has a several method calls for getPath(), contains(), getQuery(), split(), and format(). contains() checks you if you contain a certain phrase. getQuery() and split() pulls out the substring from the URL that we want to add. equals() compares to check if the URL is formatted correctly. add() stores a new string to the list. format() prints out the string with a certain format.

 ---